rx229/Projects/docs/index.md

 **Data Preprocessing**

-I had to drop two rows as it has null values in a catergorical feature (Embarked) and imputed missing nurmeric data (Age, Fare) by calculating the mean.
+I dropped two rows as it has null values in a catergorical feature (Embarked) and imputed missing nurmeric data (Age, Fare) by calculating the mean.
 I chose to encode data with OHE over pd.get_dummies as it gave differing number of features between test and training data.
 I didn't want to manually fix feature lengths.

 **ML Modelling**